-On May 16, 2017, ABC announced that Roseanne will return for an eight-episode run in 2018.
+On May 16, 2017, ABC announced that Roseanne will return for another season in March 2018.
 In the meantime, here are some things you might not know about the series that made Roseanne Barr a star.

 1. THE SUCCESS OF ROSEANNE JUMPSTARTED THE TREND OF GIVING COMEDIANS THEIR OWN SITCOMS.

 TV producers Marcy Carsey and Tom Werner were interested in developing a sitcom about a working mother.
 When they saw Roseanne Barr’s outspoken “domestic goddess” comedy routine on The Tonight Show Starring Johnny Carson in 1985, they offered her a show.
 Barr wasn’t the first performer to transition from stand-up to TV, but her ABC show was an immediate hit.
 By its second season, it was number one in the Nielsen ratings and remained in the top four for six of its nine seasons.

 As a result—and coupled with the success of Seinfeld—networks started offering more development deals to comedians, including Tim Allen (Home Improvement), Brett Butler (Grace Under Fire), Ellen DeGeneres (Ellen), and Ray Romano (Everybody Loves Raymond), to name a few.